Hate speech laws in Australia: Tasmania

 (d) the religious belief or affiliation or religious activity of the person or any member of the group.

 Victoria

 The Racial and Religious Tolerance Act 2001 makes behaviour that incites or encourages hatred, serious contempt, revulsion or severe ridicule against another person or group of people, because of their race or religion, unlawful in Victoria.
 The Act went into effect on 1 January 2002.
 The Act also prohibits racist graffiti, racist posters, racist stickers, racist comments made in a publication, including the Internet and email, statements at a meeting or at a public rally.
 The Act explicitly applies to public behaviour, not personal beliefs or thoughts.
-From June 30, 2026 the legislation gets repealed and replaced with a new Anti-Vilification Act.
+From June 30, 2026 the legislation was repealed and replaced with a new Anti-Vilification Act.

 Western Australia

 Unlike other jurisdictions, Western Australian law imposes criminal but not civil sanctions against racial vilification.
 In Western Australia, the Criminal Code was amended in 1989 to criminalise the possession, publication and display of written or pictorial material that is threatening or abusive with the intention of inciting racial hatred or of harassing a racial group.
 Penalties range between six months and two years imprisonment.
 The Western Australian legislation only addresses written or pictorial information—not verbal comments.
 The emphasis on written material arose in direct response to the racist poster campaigns of the Australian Nationalist Movement in the late 1980s and early 1990s.
 In 2004, the Criminal Code Amendment (Racial Vilification) Act 2004 was passed, making racial vilification punishable by 14 years imprisonment.